-Host institution must maintain and provide proof of at least \$1 million of general liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completed-operations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
+The host institution must maintain and provide proof of at least \$1 million of Commercial General Liability insurance on an occurrence form for Bodily Injury and Property Damage, including Products Liability (including completed-operations coverage), coverage for contractual liability, independent contractors, and personal and advertising injury.
 Coverage cannot exclude liability arising from athletic participation, spectators, alcohol, or food-borne illness.
-Certificate must be submitted to NCAA prior to competition.
-State institutions subject to state governing tort laws are permitted to provide proof of limited liability under state laws instead of GL coverage.
+The certificate must be submitted online to the NCAA prior to competition.
+State institutions subject to state governing tort laws are permitted to provide proof of limited liability under state laws instead of general liability coverage.
 (This is the minimum requirement per NCAA bylaws).